Botanists Are Working to Save Palm Trees from Extinction Threat

-Gogoi had previously 2023 visited British botanist Henry Noltie, who had "discovered" the palm, during a two-month visit to the UK.
-His curiosity was piqued when Noltie informed him that the Windamere palm was indigenous to a little region centred on a single Kalimpong hamlet.
+Gogoi had previously, in 2023, visited British botanist Henry Noltie, who had "discovered" the palm, during a two-month visit to the UK.
+His curiosity was piqued when Noltie informed him that the Windamere palm was indigenous to a little region centered on a single Kalimpong hamlet.

 There is now just one Windamere palm tree—named after the well-known Darjeeling hotel—in the little Kalimpong forest, which is the only area where it is found growing naturally.